Belle Hunt Shortridge

-Belle Hunt Shortridge (née, Hunt; 1858 – November 24, 1893) was an American author of poetry, novels, short stories, and juvenile literature.
+Belle Hunt Shortridge (née, Hunt; 1858 – November 24, 1893) was an American writer of poetry, novels, short stories, and juvenile literature.
 She was the first person of European descent to be born in Wise County, Texas.
 She was a versatile and prolific writer, when the brief time allotted to her is considered.
 She published a volume of poems entitled Lone Star Lights (1890), two novels, Held in Trust (1892) and Circumstance (1893), and numerous short stories and sketches.
 Shortridge died in 1893.

 Early years and education

 Belle Hunt was born in 1858, at Cactus Hill, Texas, near Decatur, Texas.
 She was the first child of European ancestry born in Wise County.
 She was the daughter of William Hudson Hunt, a pioneer of the Republic of Texas, who was commissioned and served as lieutenant-colonel in the Mexican–American War, and was appointed government surveyor.
 Later, he was widely known as locator of lands, and as a progressive citizen of the State of Texas.
 He was descended from the Northampton line of Hunts, England.
 Belle Hunt inherited from this distinguished lineage the artistic and literary talent that brought her into general and favorable notice as a poet and author.

 Orphaned in early childhood, she was reared by her guardian, Sylvanus Reed, of Bonham, Texas, where at Carleton College, she attended school until she entered the Visitation Academy of St. Louis, from which institution she was graduated with first honors at seventeen years of age.